A topic from the subject of Titration in Chemistry.

 Introduction

 Titration is a versatile technique used in analytical chemistry to determine the concentration of a substance in a solution.
-It involves the gradual addition of a reagent of known concentration (titrant) to a solution of the unknown concentration (analyte) until a specific reaction takes place, known as the endpoint.
+It involves the gradual addition of a reagent of known concentration (titrant) to a solution of unknown concentration (analyte) until a specific reaction takes place, known as the endpoint.

 Basic Concepts